 Newcastle upon Tyne

 I'm a Professor of Economics since May 2018.
-I am also currently Director of Accreditation for the Business School, Acting Head of the Economics Group and a member of the Business School's Executive Board.
+I am also currently Director of Accreditation for the Business School, Joint Head of the Economics Group (together with Bartosz Gebka) and a member of the Business School's Executive Board.
 I joined Newcastle University in September 2010, first as a Lecturer until 2013, from then as Senior Lecturer until July 2017 and from August 2017 to April 2018 as Reader in Labour Economics.
 Before coming to England I was a PostDoc in Economics at Leuphana University Lueneburg, Germany, where I also completed my doctoral degree in Economics in 2009 as well as Master's degrees in Business and Economic and Social Sciences.

 I'm an empirical microeconomist who uses large-scale datasets and microeconometric techniques to investigate questions mainly drawn from labour economics, the economics of crime, health economics, international economics and urban economics.